Tamar Valley Accommodation

 Seahorse World

 Seahorse World at Beauty Point in the Tamar Valley, provides a unique insight into the mystical, intriguing and lovable seahorse from birth, in a working farm.
 When touring the aquarium you will be accompanied by informative guides providing an educational experience.
-At Seahorse World you will be introduced to the Weedy Sea Dragons and other endangered species. www.seahorseworld.com.au
+At Seahorse World you will be introduced to the Weedy Sea Dragons and other endangered species including the Tasmanian handfish! www.seahorseworld.com.au

 Platypus House

-A rare and unique display of platypuses, water rats, butterflies, creepy crawlies and echidnas .
+A rare and unique display of platypus and echidnas .
+If you are VERY lucky you might catch a glimpse of a baby echidna !!!
 After your tour why not order a delightful Tassie fruit ice cream in the coffee shop and sit at the outside tables and watch all the activity on Inspection Head Wharf...
 Platypus House is situated next to Seahorse World at Beauty Point, 6 km from Beaconsfield. www.platypushouse.com.au

 Beaconsfield Mine and Heritage Centre